sarthak-p/EmailService/README.md

 http://localhost:5007/email/sendemail
 ```

-- Make sure the API is running on http://localhost:5008 (From EmailApi)
+- Ensure the API is running on http://localhost:5008 (From EmailApi)

-4) Submit the Email Form
+4) Enter the recipient email, subject, and body in the form and click "Send".
+Verify the email was sent successfully.